Moving towards a

 Every space has a story

 Hamilton, with a population of over 500,000 is one of Canada’s major cities and is one of Ontario’s most economically diverse.
 It is a city of innovators.
-From its historic steel and textile producers to its current prominence in the health, technology and engineering sectors, Hamilton has numerous organizations, services and facilities that help businesses develop and succeed.
+From its historic steel and textile producers to its current prominence in the health, technology and engineering sectors, as well as a vibrant culinary, creative arts, and video production scene.

 Hamilton’s post-secondary institutions are leaders in the innovation field.
-Mohawk College features iDeaWORKS, which pairs talented students and faculty with local businesses to validate, develop and commercialize new technologies.
-McMaster University, one of Canada’s leading research institutions for health sciences and engineering, features The Forge, a campus entrepreneurship initiative and incubator that aims to support and develop students interested in entrepreneurship as a life and career choice, where they can make an impact on society and the world.
+Mohawk College features iDeaWORKS, which pairing talented students with local businesses.
+McMaster University, one of Canada’s leading research institutions for health sciences and engineering, features The Forge, a campus entrepreneurship initiative and incubator supporting students interested in entrepreneurship as a life and career choice to make an impact on society and the world.

-Hamilton is a city of many communities, built on community spirit.
-Physically defined by unique geographical features like the Niagara Escarpment and Hamilton Harbour, the municipality has a broad mix of urban centres and sprawling farmland, offering beautiful sights at every turn.
-From Flamborough to Stoney Creek and all points in between, the municipality is industrious and culturally diverse.
-With a wide range of museums, libraries, entertainment venues, recreational facilities, parks and conservations areas, the City of Hamilton offers the perfect place to start a business, raise a family and grow with the community.
+With a wide range of museums, libraries, entertainment venues, recreational facilities, parks and conservations areas, Hamilton offers the perfect place to start a business, raise a family and grow with the community.